vegaprotocol/specs/non-protocol-specs/0000-null-blockchain-vega.md

 ## Data node and events

 It must be possible to launch a data node alongside this and record everything that data node is normally able to record.
-It must be possible to record event bus events.
+Event bus data can be recorded either in the test app via a subscription to the event stream or using externals tools such as `vegatools stream`

 ## API Support